A Voxel Graph CNN for Object Classification with Event Cameras: The Proposed Method

-The performance of graph-based neural networks heavily relies on the quality of each vertex's input features.
+{\textbf{Feature calculation for vertices.}} The performance of graph-based neural networks heavily relies on the quality of each vertex's input features.
 Since each vertex in our graph contains several event points inside, an appropriate method to encode the features for these points is required.
 Event streams can be seen as a 2D video recorded asynchronously.
-As an event voxel is generally with a short time span, we argue that integrating its internal event points into a 2D representation along the time axis can well represent 2D appearance semantics for this event voxel.
+As an event voxel (vertex) is generally with a short time span, we think it is rational to represent the 2D semantics of voxels simulating the imaging principle of the traditional cameras.
+That is, accumulating event points into 2D frame patches along the time axis.
 Particularly, given a graph with vertices $\begin{Bmatrix}\mathcal{V}_i\end{Bmatrix}_{N_p}$ and coordinates $\begin{Bmatrix}(x_i^v, y_i^v, t_i^v)\end{Bmatrix}_{N_p}$, we can attain 2D features $\mathcal{F}_{i}^{2d} \in \mathbb{R}^{1 \times v_h \times v_w}$ of its $i$-th vertex $\mathcal{V}_i$ as formulated in Eq. \eqref{integrate}.